 Their solution aims to boost sales, as a table could be freed faster to serve more clients.
 From their experience, customers wait on average 12-15 minutes to pay the bill.
 As for the waiters, it can facilitate higher tips and free time for other tasks.

-But these are only a few of the solutions developed in Romania.
+But these are only a few of the Romanian-born solutions shaping up the future of the restaurant industry.
 Below you will discover more ways to pay, save time, be sustainable, and grow.

 2023 is the year of mandatory POS in Romania. | Cluj-based Ebriza, co-founded in 2016 by Alex Mares, is developing a cloud-based POS and e-Commerce software for SMEs in the HoReCa field.
 Now, owners can manage their businesses remotely, and offer online menus, delivery systems, and selling.